EmergentOrder/onnx-scala/docs/README.md

 Balancing the interests of minimal imposition of dependencies with purely functional programming, ONNX-Scala comes in two flavors: Vanilla and ZIO-infused.

-The ONNX-Scala core API is cross-built against Scala JVM (for Scala 2.11, 2.12 and 2.13) , Scala.js / JavaScript (for Scala 2.11, 2.12 and 2.13) and Scala Native (for Scala 2.11).
+The ONNX-Scala core API is cross-built against Scala JVM (for Scala 2.11, 2.12, 2.13 and Dotty/3.0) , Scala.js / JavaScript (for Scala 2.11, 2.12 and 2.13) and Scala Native (for Scala 2.11).
 The Scala Native build will fail unless you apply this [PR](https://github.com/scala-native/scala-native/pull/1641).

-To take advantage of union types to express type constraints, a Dotty (Scala 3) build is available.
-The Dotty build does not support Scala.js or Scala Native.

 Currently at ONNX 1.6.0.